-The 2022A Bonds maturing on or before August 1, 2032 are not subject to redemption prior to maturity.
-The 2022A Bonds maturing on or after August 1, 2033, may be redeemed prior to their respective maturities at the sole option of the Authority on or after August 1, 2032, from any money available for such purpose, in whole or in part (in any integral multiples of \$5,000) at any time, upon payment of a redemption price equal to 100% of the principal amount of the 2022A Bonds to be redeemed, plus accrued interest to the redemption date, as described more fully in "THE 2022 BONDS - Redemption Provisions."
+The Bonds maturing on or before June 1, 2032, are not subject to redemption prior to maturity.
+The Bonds maturing on or after June 1, 2033, are subject to redemption prior to maturity at the option of the Treasury Board on or after June 1, 2032, in whole or in part, at any time at par plus interest accrued and unpaid to the redemption date.
+See "THE BONDS - Redemption Provisions - Optional Redemption."